frazsundal/ComplaintApp/README.md

 For user help below is the CURL request of the end point

 `
-curl --location --request GET 'https://localhost:44388/api/complaint/2' \
+curl --location --request GET 'https://localhost:44388/api/complaint/2' `
---header 'Content-Type: application/json' \
---data-raw '{"Complaint":"Test"}'
-`